Niall Rafferty: Storylines

 In December 2012, a newborn baby boy is abandoned on the McQueens' doorstep on Christmas Day.
 After learning that the baby is John Paul's son, he names his son in honour of Niall, but by his real name, Matthew.

 Reception

 At the 2008 National Television Awards, Barry Sloane was nominated for the award of 'Most Popular Newcomer' along with three characters from other soaps; Sloane did not win the award for his role as Niall.
 He was also nominated in the British Soap Awards for 'Sexiest Male' in 2009 and 'Villain of the Year' in 2008 and 2009.
 In 2009, the church explosion received a nomination for 'Most Spectacular Scene'.
 In 2009, Virgin Media named Niall as one of British soap's top ten villain in a feature in which he came ninth.
+Adam Beresford from Digital Spy noted that whilst the character only appeared for a short stint, he made a "huge impact by terrorising his entire family, killing his sister Tina and then dying in a proper cliffhanger".